As a wanderer, one of the main reasons I’m drawn to Vienna is its Baroque architecture.

 As an explorer, you can expect to discover so much about the Habsburg Empire when you visit Vienna.
 Not only will you get to know different members of the Habsburg monarchy, but you’ll also gain an understanding of how these royals perceived themselves.

-You’ll uncover their interests and curiosities, their intriguing international relations, and how some members of the monarchy aimed to conquer the continent not through war, but through blood and relations.
 The thing is, learning in Vienna is a visual experience.
 You simply have to look at the artworks adorning the buildings or the sculptures placed in the parks to understand.
 Of course, everyone might need an audio guide sometimes!

 If touring the state apartments and halls of Schönbrunn Palace is in your plans when you visit Vienna, you’ll have the opportunity to see such artworks — stunning frescoes — that provide insights into the Habsburg family.